Doctorate: Leadership. University of Calgary, Canada

 Farhan, B. Y. (2016).
 Tuition elasticity of demand as a tool to manage higher education institutions.
 International Journal of Arts & Sciences,9(1), 159-172.
 ISSN: 1944-6934

-Leadership and Teamwork (U), Time Management (U), Compensation and Benefits Management (U), Principles of Management (U), Business Ethics (U), Principles of Economics (Pre-MBA
+Leadership and Teamwork (U), Introduction to Time Management (U), Compensation and Benefits Management (U), Principles of Management (U), Business Ethics (U), Principles of Economics (Pre-MBA

 Managerial Decisions to Enhance Student/Customer Retention: The Case of Ontario’s Academic Institutions.